ellisgl/GeekLab-GLPDO2/README.md

 Runs an update query and returns number of affect rows

 GLPDO->selectRows(Statement $SQL, $kKey, $vKey)<br/>
-Run a normal query, returns multiple rows as an array of associative arraysa, with key & value selection.
+Run a normal query, returns multiple rows as an array of associative arrays, with key & value selection.

 GLPDO->selectRow(Statement $SQL)<br/>
 Runs a normal query, returns a single row as an array.